Add Grid-aware Websites to an existing site with Cloudflare Workers

 Setting routes

 Before we start writing code, we'll first configure our worker to run on the route we want it to apply to.
-We want to apply this Worker to the /tools/grid-aware-websites/ path on the thegreenwebfoundation.org domain.
-To do that, we include the following configuration inside of the wrangler.jsonc file.
-You should replace the pattern, and zone_name with your own desired route.
+For demonstration purposes, we will show this grid-aware code being applied to our entire Green Web Foundation website.
+To do that, we include the following configuration inside of the wrangler.json file.
+Note: You should replace the pattern, and zone_name with your own desired route.

 "routes": [